apache/druid/docs/ingestion/native-batch.md

 ## Parallel task

 The Parallel task (type `index_parallel`) is a task for parallel batch indexing.
 This task only uses Druid's resource and doesn't depend on other external systems like Hadoop.
-The `index_parallel` task is a supervisor task which orchestrates the whole indexing process.
-It splits the input data and issues worker tasks to the Overlord which actually process the assigned input split and create segments.
+The `index_parallel` task is a supervisor task that orchestrates the whole indexing process.
+The supervisor task splits the input data and creates worker tasks to process those splits.
+The created worker tasks are issued to the Overlord so that they can be scheduled and run on MiddleManagers or Indexers.
-Once a worker task successfully processes all assigned input split, it reports the generated segment list to the supervisor task.
+Once a worker task successfully processes the assigned input split, it reports the generated segment list to the supervisor task.
 The supervisor task periodically checks the status of worker tasks.
 If one of them fails, it retries the failed task until the number of retries reaches the configured limit.
 If all worker tasks succeed, it publishes the reported segments at once and finalizes ingestion.